profile-sh/docs/projects/gh_workflows_project.md

 date: 18-11-2024
 ---

 Software development involves several steps (installation, development, build, and deploy) that are repeated forever.
 GitHub workflows are a way to automate the software development cycle.
-In this project, we will create and use several workflows, reusable-workflows, and composite actions to understand the GitHub workflow syntax.
+In this project, we will create and use several workflows, reusable-workflows, and composite-actions to understand the GitHub workflow syntax.
 Visit [GitHub workflows and actions](https://docs.github.com/en/actions) for further help.

-Here discuss basic contexts used in workflows and actions.
+Private repositories and organizations are beyong the scope of this document.
+We discuss basic contexts used in workflows and actions.
 Visit [context](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs#about-contexts) and [default variables](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables#default-environment-variables) docs for a complete reference.

 ## 1. Workflow setup